Vladimir Kern is a pianist, trumpet player, and conductor. He was born into a family of musicians.

-In 2006, he was invited to be the head of the famous theatre, directed by Roman Viktyuk, where he performed productions of Fevei by Russian Baroque composer Vasily Pashkevich, Who is a brother, who is a sister by Alexey Verstovsky, Il tabarro and Suor Angelica by Puccini, The Spanish Hour by Ravel, and The Human Voice by Poulenc.
+In 2006, he was invited to be the music director at the Russian Academy of Theatre Arts.
+He worked with the legendary Russian theater director Roman Viktyuk, where Vladimir performed productions of Fevei by Russian Baroque composer Vasily Pashkevich, Il tabarro and Suor Angelica by Puccini, The Spanish Hour by Ravel, and The Human Voice by Poulenc.
 Vladimir has also written music to a play for a theatre production entitled Vasily Kariotsky.

-Vladimir also collaborated with the legendary Russian rock group “Revival” in 2006 and gave concerts with them in Moscow stadium “Luzhniki” and in St. Petersburg stadium “October.”
+Vladimir also collaborated with the legendary Russian rock group “Revival” in 2006 and conducted concerts with them and the symphony orchestra in Moscow stadium “Luzhniki” and in St. Petersburg stadium “October.”

-In 2007, he conducted the world premiere of Revolution Square by American composer Nathan Scalzone in Durban, South Africa, a concert for two pianos and orchestra by David Earl in Cape Town, South Africa, and recently performed the world premiere of Russian composer Boris Frankshtein’s Memoirs of the Fifth Point for soprano, baritone and symphony orchestra.
+In 2007, Vladimir conducted the world premiere of Revolution Square by American composer Nathan Scalzone in Durban (South Africa), a concert for piano and orchestra by David Earl in Cape Town (South Africa), and recently performed the world premiere of Russian composer Boris Frankshtein’s Memoirs of the Fifth Point for soprano, baritone, and symphony orchestra.

-He supports and is a very active advocate of modern Russian and international music and performs it often in many different stages all over the world.
+Vladimir has given many master classes all over Russia.
+He is actively supporting modern Russian and international music and performs it often on many different stages all over the world.

-He is involved with the Vladimir Spivakov charitable foundation and also, since 2012, in collaboration with Olga Kern, he founded the non-profit foundation “Aspiration,” which helps and supports young, talented musicians all over the world.
+He is involved with the Vladimir Spivakov’s charitable foundation and also, since 2011, in collaboration with his sister Olga Kern, he founded the “Aspiration Foundation,” which helps and supports young talented musicians all over the world.

-Vladimir Kern will serve as the conductor for the Finalists’ Concert of The Olga Kern International Piano Competition
+Vladimir Kern will serve as a jury member for the Olga Kern International Piano Competition.